martin-t/martin-t.github.io/content/drafts/blog-requirements.md

 [^phone-buttons]: This is a rant for another day but most people hold a phone so their thumb can reach the middle of the screen, yet most of the controls (not just for pagination) are either at the top or bottom.

 Have a button that goes to the oldest page.
-Let people see how everything started, especially if your first content was actually good because you had something to day but later became filler.
+Let people see how everything started, especially if your first content was actually good because you had something to say and only later became filler.

 ## Wait, there's a story behind all this, right?